 Balinese Hinduism remains stronger in Ubud than elsewhere in Bali, cremation ceremony or celebration of some kind.
 Balinese Hinduism is distinct from that of India and has absorbed the animism of Bali's pre-Hindu ancestors - inspired by the extraordinary beauty of Bali's landscapes - rice fields, mountains, river gorges, villages and ancient temples.

 Visit Ubud Monkey Forest, a natural forest reserve popular with both locals and tourists.
 Inhabited by wild monkeys who will steal the camera, bananas, handbags, toupees, etc. These mischievous monkeys provide lots of entertainment.
 Interesting meandering paths lead to charming places like the bathing temple surrounded by lush remnants of ancient forest.
+Take a look at the new Checkers Specials before you go anywhere to shop.
+Also, you can have a look at the new JB Hi-Fi Catalogue which is a great gift guide.
 Just off the main square a lovely arched stone bridge leads to the Hindu elephant-headed Lord Ganesh overlooking a small, square, moss-covered pool where several koi swim at his feet.

 How to Get There